miguelangarano/jsschool/week02/c02/README.md

     -> Get information related to the list of characters of Cable & Deadpool (2004) #46 (Zombie Variant) -> Get a list of all stories when Agent X (Nijo) appears -> Generate JSON document with this information and push to GitHub repo

+The file "charactersCableDeadpool.json" contains a resource of every character that appears in characters of Cable & Deadpool (2004) #46 (Zombie Variant) comic.

+The file "storiesNijo.json" contains a resource of every stories when Agent X (Nijo) appears.